A-acuto/IQBlade_classification/README.md

 * most_frequent_words_analyzer # introduction based most frequent words analyzer
 * Webscraper from URL # Adapted from Sadie's code to work in Python 3.5 (only the f-string changed)
 * most_frequent_words_analyzer_url

+# CODES DESCRIPTION Details

+* Tools: here are the quick functions that might be useful in many other different codes: as finding the index of unique elements in arrays or dataframes, verify the presence of sbstrings in strings for classification of names and urls.
+In general it is called in every other main codes for reference.

+* Webscraper from URL: code that pulls requests to get text directly from websites.
+It is an adapted version of Sadie's webscraper to match the Python version.

+*